wyattshapiro/nyc_311/README.md

 - This dataset is a subset of real NYC 311 data from the City of New York.
 - Files live on S3 with the link ???
-- Each file is in JSON format and contains metadata about the 311 complaint.
+- Each file is in JSON format and contains data about the 311 complaint.
-  - The files are partitioned by year, month, and day of each complaint.
+  - The files are partitioned by year and month of each complaint.
-  - 311_complaints/{year}/{month}/{day}/{complaint_id}.json
+  - 311_complaints/{year}/{month}/{year}-{month}-{day}.json

-### Borough Block Lot (BBL) Dataset
+### Weather Dataset

-- This dataset is a mapping between Borough Block Lot (BBL) and neighborhood.
+- This dataset is an hourly temperature recording powered by DarkSky.
 - File lives on S3 with the link ???
-- File is in CSV format and contains a mapping from BBL to neighborhood.
+- File is in CSV format and contains data
+  - The files are partitioned by year, month, and day.
+  - temperature/{year}/{month}/{day}/{year}-{month}-{day}.csv

 ## Data Models